-Security Deposits in Leases: A New Standard for Landlords and Tenants
+Security Deposit in Leases: A New Standard for Landlords and Tenants

 Subsequently, amendments to the Landlord and Tenant Law, 5731-1971, commonly known as the “Fair Rental Law,” were enacted in summer 2017 to address these issues and establish new standards in the rental market.
 This amendment represents a significant step toward a more regulated and equitable rental environment.